 A craniotomy is a surgical procedure to open the skull.
 A part of the skull, called a bone flap, is removed to gain access to the brain for other procedures.
 In most cases, the bone flap is replaced after the procedure is finished.
 Craniotomies vary in size depending on what the problem is.

-Since technically a craniotomy is any surgical opening into the skull, it can also be named for the type of procedure that needs to be done, or how it is carried out.
+A craniotomy is any surgical opening into the skull, but it can also be named for the type of procedure that needs to be done, or how it is carried out.
 Other craniotomies types may include: Burr hole or keyhole—a small, dime-sized hole is made in the bone of the skullAwake—once the bone in the skull is opened, you are awakened from anesthesiaStereotactic—computer navigation is used take images of the problem area, which then guide the surgeon to the precise location in the brain through one or more burr holesEndoscopic—a lighted scope with a camera is inserted into the brain through one or more burr holes

 Copyright © Nucleus Medical Media, Inc.